henrybravo/zephy/README.md

 4. **`tfe_resources_inventory_TIMESTAMP.csv`**: Complete inventory of all TFE resources
 5. **`azure_resources_inventory_TIMESTAMP.csv`**: Complete inventory of all Azure resources

-- *TFE workspace tags are only available for commercial TFE workspaces*
+- *Azure resource group tags (`rg_tags` column):*
+  - *When using Azure API mode: automatically fetched from resource groups*
-- *Azure resource groups tags only when using the azure api and not the Manual Azure CLI Mode*
+  - *When using Manual Azure CLI Mode: provide `--azure-rg-tags-file` with output from `az group list`*
+  - *Fallback: uses individual resource tags when no resource group tags are available*

 ## Generating Primary Resource Types